Biology

 living organisms

-In environmental systems, for example, we know that the intersection of water and land is a mixing zone teeming with microbial systems that morph in response to changes in climate.
-And by studying soil cores in different parts of the world, we can align past climate conditions with soil quality to make predictions about their future states.
+Predictions based upon biological systems can also affect our understanding and alteration of Earth-energy systems.
+For example, PNNL researchers explore the intersection of water and land, a mixing zone teeming with microbial systems that morph in response to changes in environmental and atmospheric conditions.
+By studying soil cores at different times and in different parts of the world, we can align soil quality with past events to make predictions about their future states.
+Such predictions could identify opportunities to optimize land use or safeguard energy systems.

-Our investigations generate reams of data—a cause not for confusion but for celebration as they are explored in so many ways.
-These aren’t details that will simply reside in textbooks for subsequent generations to study.
-These principles guide what happens in the world every day, all around us.
+These investigations generate vast datasets—a cause not for confusion but for celebration as they are explored in so many ways.
+PNNL researchers use cutting-edge computational approaches, including artificial intelligence applications, to mine this data to study principles that guide what happens in the world every day, all around us.

 Put simply, our goal is to design biological solutions that make the world a better place.

-We know we can’t do it alone, which is why we partner with other national laboratories, industry, and academia to form complementary teams peppered throughout the world.
-At any given time, we have researchers pulling test samples from rivers, extracting soil cores from the earth, testing blood samples from the ill, and creating the tiniest of synthetic materials that help us better understand our bodies.
+We know we can’t do it alone, which is why we partner with other national laboratories, industry, and academia to form complementary teams.
+At any given time, we have researchers pulling test samples from rivers, extracting soil cores from the earth, testing samples relative to human health, and creating the tiniest of synthetic materials that help us combat some of humanity’s biggest challenges.